 Controller question?
 Maybe I can help, send me an email at firstname.lastname@example.org.

 I've had quite a few people ask me how a differential controller (sometimes called a differential thermostat) works.
-Since this is an often asked question, I've copied three pages from Section 2 of the The Solar Controls Book© that gives a basic description of a simple 1980s or '90s differential controller operation.
+Since this is an often asked question, I've copied three pages from Section 2 of the The Solar Controls Book© that I wrote back in 1981 which gives a basic description of a simple 1980s or '90s differential controller operation.
 You can download this 80 KB PDF file by clicking here.
 Most new controllers sold today use digital technology and most have more complex options than the 1980s and '90s controllers.
 But the basic ON-OFF operation is the same.

 ...I would again like to thank you for your professionalism!
 You did a better job diagnosing my problem from afar than my local solar guy did.
 From RK in Hawaii.